Hot Posts

 • 🥾 Not a paddler?
 Hike it!
 If floating isn't your thing, there is a hiking trail starting at Lees Ferry that follows the river for a few miles.
 It stays high up on the cliffs, offering great views and passing some interesting historic stone homes!

 This 15.5-mile journey is more than just a paddle; it's a meditation.
-It's a day of being humbled by the immense red rock walls, of feeling the cool water flow beneath you, and of connecting with a landscape in its purest form.
-Sometimes the wind blows you exactly where you need to be.
+It's a day of being humbled by the immense red rock walls, of making eye contact with wild horses, and of connecting with a landscape in its purest form.
+Set your goals, paddle hard, and let the river reveal its magic.

 Post a Comment